Welcome to my ORU Marketplace Review. The big question is: Can you make money with ORU Marketplace?

 Is this the type of online business government regulators would want to shut down?

 Yes, it certainly would be because this business is focused on unregistered securities.

-ORU depends on it’s affiliates for a continue source of revenue.
+ORU depends on its affiliates for a continuous source of revenue.

 Affiliates can use the points offered to invest and cash out later in the future at a higher rate the company sets.

 The company offer affiliates on the platform unregistered securities.

 Affiliates invest in ORU points, the platform then raises the value of ORU points, giving room for members to cash out their investment.